-Sufficient knowledge of natural processes, water cycles and biodiversity Sufficient knowledge of financial impacts related to agricultural practices (seasonal variations & climate change impacts)
+Corbion's Chief Science & Sustainability Officer has sufficient knowledge of natural processes, water cycles and biodiversity and sufficient knowledge of financial impacts related to agricultural practices (seasonal variations & climate change impacts).
+Based on this, we conclude that we have one board member with competence on forests-related issues.